swathireddy369/javascript-execution-flow/README.md

 //shortest javascript program
 //this === window
  DAY - 3:
-//undefined(allocated memory at GEC ) and defined (not allocated any memory yet)
+//undefined(allocated memory at GEC ) and notdefined (not allocated any memory yet)
 //loosely type(any type of data can be assigned)
 //lexical environment
 //scope chain